cyankaet/rathunt/README.md

-# Getting Started With Rathunt
+# Rat Hunt (CS 3110)
-A puzzlehunt website created with OCAML, Bucklescript, and Bucklescript-TEA.
+Rat Hunt is a puzzlehunt website created with OCaml, Bucklescript, and Bucklescript-TEA.

 ## Available Scripts